Cabanatuan American Memorial: History

-After the surrender of 75,000 Americans by General Edward King Jr. to the Japanese forces during World War II, the American troops were forced to march 65 miles from Mariveles to San Fernando, with the march ending in Capas.
+After the surrender of 75,000 allied troops (12,000 Americans and 63,000 Filipinos) by General Edward King, Jr. to the Japanese forces during World War II, the American troops were forced to march 65 miles from Mariveles to San Fernando, with the march ending in Capas.
 This is now known as the Bataan Death March.
-Camp Pangatian was then used as a P.O.W. camp for the soldiers who survived the death march.
+Camp Pangatian was then used as a POW camp for the soldiers who survived the death march.
 Although this event occurred in 1942, no memorial was erected until 1982.

 The Camp Pangatian P.O.W. camp was liberated in 1945 in an operation known as the most successful tactical rescue mission ever executed by the American military, the raid at Cabanatuan.
 They were aided by Filipino guerrillas who were fighting the Japanese.
 This tactical operation was depicted in the 2005 film The Great Raid.
 Although the Bataan Death March was a significant historical event, the establishment of its memorial in Cabanatuan was not mentioned in any major U.S. news outlet.

 In 1982, the American Battle Monuments Commission wanted to honor those who died in the Bataan Death March.
 Because of good relationship with the Philippines, the Filipino government allowed construction to begin.
 President Ronald Reagan signed a joint resolution on 6 April 1982, which declared that April 12 be officially celebrated as, "American Salute to Cabanatuan Prisoner of War Memorial Day."
 The unveiling of the Cabanatuan memorial, however, was not of much significance to the Filipino people, as no major newspaper on the Philippines printed any information about the memorial or its dedication.